IMPORTANCE OF SELF-TOUCH

 In moments of intense emotional stress, the head can be lowered onto the knees or we can press our knees to our chest, hugging them with our hands for a closer contact.
 In this case, our own knees act as a replacement for the chest or shoulder of a loved one.

 EVOLUTION OF MASTURBATION

-With lockdown of non-essential activities forcing people to stay home while the virus is raging outside, surprisingly enough, the porn sites started to score massive amount of views.
-It`s not that they were unpopular in regular times but Coronavirus has created the whole new niche in the industry.
+With lockdown of non-essential activities forcing people to stay home while the virus is raging outside, surprisingly enough, the porn sites started to score a massive amount of views.
+It's not that they were unpopular in regular times but Coronavirus has created a whole new niche in the industry.
 Many visitors of porn-sites started to search for Corona related porn, which nudged porn-productions to create the new content to fulfil the demand.
-Now let`s look at how forever-present practice of self-pleasing have been treated by society throughout the history.
+Now let's look at how the forever-present practice of self-pleasing has been treated by society throughout history.

 “The word itself appears to be a corruption of ‘manu-stuprare’, ‘to defile with the hand’, and reflects the fact that the most common method of sexual self-stimulation involves a hand-genital contact.
 Similar sensations can be reached by thigh-rubbing, in which the thighs are squeezed together, with an alternating tightening and relaxing of the inner muscles to produce a rhythmic pressure on the compressed genitals.
 Masturbation is widely practiced amongst so-called ‘primitive tribes’, “but is usually referred to as something of a joke, indicating that the masturbator is a failed copulator" (Desmond Morris, "Intimate behaviour", 1971).